 Refcom is proud to work with the Environment Agency and Defra to proactively improve enforcement of the F gas regulations and implement an agreed audit regime.
-If your company holds F gas certification, we might ask you to complete an annual risk-based assessment.
+If your company holds F gas certification, we might ask you to complete a risk-based assessment.

 To make sure that your business continues to meet the scheme requirements, you may be subject to a random risk-based assessment and/or an on-site audit.
 Businesses are selected at random for a risk-based assessment or selected following a third-party complaint.

 Our video above explains what you need to know about our audit process…

 1. RISK-BASED ASSESSMENT

 If you have been randomly selected for a risk-based assessment we will notify you by email.
 In this email you will find a link to our online audit portal, simply log in using your REFCOM registration number and email address and complete the audit assessment.

 The purpose of a risk-based assessment is to validate and authenticate the information you provide us, and make sure scheme standards are maintained.
 In advance of a risk-based assessment, we will:

 Request information to verify that there are qualified refrigerant engineers employed in sufficient numbers to cover the expected volume of activities referred to in Article 2.2 of Commission Regulation 2015/2067.
 This covers installation, maintenance, commissioning, decommissioning, maintenance or servicing of SRAC or heat pump equipment